 Lake Baikal is a magnificent lake one of the underwater wonders of the world and even though it’s only the 7th largest lake in the world by surface area, it is the largest lake in the world by volume.
-To make this even more astounding, it contains about 22% of all the freshwater in the world and has about the same volume of all of the 5 great lakes of North America combined!
+To make this even more astounding, it contains about 22% of all the fresh water in the world and has about the same volume as all of the 5 great lakes of North America combined!
 It’s also considered to be the clearest and oldest lake in the world as well.

 4. Peterhof Palace

 Peterhof Palace is one of the most famous palaces in the country and is often referred to as the “Versailles of Russia,” in reference to the grandiose Palace of Versailles in France.
 It was constructed by Peter the Great just after he founded the city of Saint Petersburg, which was to be the new capital of Russia in the early 18th century.
 He was so impressed with the Palace of Versailles that he wanted to replicate a lot of its features, which he did in style!

 5. Valley of Geysers